atztogo/AiiDA-tutorial-ISSP/_sources/index.rst.txt

 - 9:00 - 9:30: Presentation "Running phonon calculation with an iterative
   algorithm by AiiDA, AiiDA-VASP, and AiiDA-phonopy"
 - 9:30 - 12:00: Queries in AiiDA and Workflows
-- 12:00 - 13:00: Lunch
+- 13:00 - Afternoon: Queries in AiiDA and Workflows, and maybe more (e.g.,
-- Afternoon: Queries in AiiDA and Workflows, and maybe more (e.g., setup AiiDA on one's computer, AiiDA-VASP)
+  setup AiiDA on one's computer, AiiDA-VASP)

 Preparation of AiiDA environment on your computer